developer512/Shamir-s-Secret-Sharing/README.md

 # Shamir-s-Secret-Sharing
-This is a simple implementation of Shamir's secrete sharing cryptographic algorithm in C++ What the programm does:
+This is a simple implementation of Shamir's secrete sharing cryptographic algorithm in C++.
+What the programm does:
 - generates pseudorandom cryptographic numbers that are users' identifier;
 - generates a secrete polynomial over a chosen finite field;